simplesalt/main-9bc77/content/posts/securitymarketing.md

 date: '2022-02-18'
 content_img_alt: Stealing the best ideas from sales and marketing.
 excerpt: >-
   Today, I explore strategies to explain the value of security.
 This will be a key pre-requisite in credibly pushing your organization toward standard solutions.
-Luckily, there&#39;s already best practices in this space: educating people about value at scale is called Marketing and educating them about value individually is called Sales.
+Luckily, there are already best practices in this space: educating people about value at scale is called Marketing and educating them about value individually is called Sales.
 seo:
   title: Security Marketing and Sales
   description: How to explain your value and build the foundations of a successful security program